 State funding for community colleges is very low when compared to the funding California State University and University of California campuses receive.
 In addition, this funding is uncertain and can drop from one year to the next.
 In order to continue to meet student needs, modernize decades-old classrooms and buildings, and develop new programs and facilities, Ohlone needs a stable source of local funding.
-Measure G provides that funding, and allows the College to leverage those funds when alternative, state and federal funds are available.» Who pays for Measure G?
+Measure G provides that funding, and allows the College to leverage those funds when alternative, state and federal funds are available.

 Property owners living within incorporated and unincorporated areas of the District will see a separate tax on their property tax bills.

 » Who Appoints Members to the Committee?

 The publicly elected Board of Trustees of Ohlone Community College District appoints members to the Committee.
 Members serve for two-year terms.
 While the Board selects members, the Committee is independent and is required by law to act in the best interests of the public and to issue annual reports to the Board and the community.

 » How will you decide what projects to include on your final plan?

 The District Facilities Master Plan will be the guiding document.
 The plan includes input from faculty, staff, student, consultants and community input and is vetted through the collegial process.
 From the Master Plan a Board of Trustee approved Master Project List is defined and updated as needed.
 We will continue to refine our projects to best fit the needs of the communities we serve.

 Third-party evaluations were conducted and have indicated that issues exist with several of the current facilities.
 The Facilities Planning Committee also highlighted areas of concern.
 As there are a number of infrastructure issues (electrical, plumbing, heating, structural, etc.), replacement is more cost-effective than repair in certain areas.

 Funding for capital construction, scheduled maintenance and equipment was limited prior to the California budget crisis and was part of a separate Capital Outlay program administered through the State Chancellor’s Office, Facilities Division.
 With the current crisis, the general operating budgets of the community colleges in California are even further constrained and the capital outlay program is virtually “on hold” until funding become available.
 Local bond funds are the primary available funding source to upgrade and improve community colleges at this time in California.

 » Would any of the funding go towards teacher, staff or aide salaries?

 » What changes has the Ohlone District made that would improve the way that facility capital dollars are spent?